 An application of theories and principles learned in N 131.
 Clinical experiences will focus on application of these theories in the care of clients needing increasingly complex care.
 Students will function under the guidance and supervision of nursing faculty in a variety of patient care settings.
+Course no longer offered after Winter 2011.

-N 135 FOUNDATIONS OF NURSING (F) 2(2-0)
+N 135 FOUNDATIONS OF NURSING

+(F) 2(2-0)

 This course covers the historical background and primary ethical and legal issues for the profession of nursing.
 The sociocultural context of behavior and the therapeutic nurse-patient relationship are explored, with an emphasis on communication techniques.
+Course no longer offered after Fall 2010.

-PREREQUISITE(S): Admission to the Nursing Program
+PREREQUISITE: Admission to the Nursing Program

-N 200 NURSING TRANSITION-LPN 2(2-0-0)
+N 200 NURSING TRANSITION-LPN

 A course to assist LPN students in gaining the skills and knowledge necessary to perform successfully as registered nurses.
 The course focuses on the care of adult-medical surgical patients with common well-defined health problems.
 The nursing process is used to formulate nursing diagnoses.
 PREREQUISTE(S): LPN accepted into the Nursing Program.
+Course no longer offered after Fall 2010.

-N 241 NURSING CARE OF THE ADULT I (F) 3(3-0-0)
+N 241 NURSING CARE OF THE ADULT I

 A continuation of medical-surgical nursing theories presenting nursing care of adult patients who have various pathophysiological conditions.
 Students become knowledgeable in the effects of diseases and learn to identify problems related to pathophysiological changes.
 The nursing process is used to guide development of interventions and strategies for nursing care.
+Course no longer offered after Fall 2011.

-PREREQUISITE(S): N131, N132, N255, N256, N265, N266
+PREREQUISITES: N131, N132, N255, N256, N265, N266

-COREOUISITE(S): N 242, N 243
+COREQUISITES: N 242, N 243